-Brain Network and Modulation, a publication of Shanghai University of Traditional Chinese Medicine, is a peer-reviewed print + online Quarterly journal.
+Brain Network and Modulation is a peer-reviewed print + online Quarterly journal.
 The journal's full text is available online at https://www.bnmjournal.com.
 The journal allows free access (Open Access) to its contents and permits authors to self-archive final accepted version of the articles on any OAI-compliant institutional / subject-based repository.

 Wolters Kluwer and Journal/Association are committed to meeting and upholding standards of ethical behavior at all stages of the publication process.
 We follow closely the industry associations, such as the Committee on Publication Ethics (COPE), International Committee of Medical Journal Editors (ICMJE) and World Association of Medical Editors (WAME), that set standards and provide guidelines for best practices in order to meet these requirements.
 For a summary of our specific policies regarding duplicate publication, conflicts of interest, patient consent, etc., please visit www.Medknow.com/EthicalGuidelines.asp